kensiprell/grails-drools/README.md

 #### grails.plugin.drools.drlFileLocation
-This option is the directory root for Rule files, those files with a "drl" or "rule" suffix.
+This option is the directory root for Rule files, generally those files with a "drl" or "rule" suffix.
 Note the lack of leading and trailing slashes below:

 ```
 grails.plugin.drools.drlFileLocation = "path/to/my/rules"